Regression based thresholds in principal loading analysis: Perturbation Bounds

-The intuition is that the perturbation together with the noise of $\xbtilde$ shall not billow more than pure noise itself.
-Simply put, this can either happen in the trivial case when $\Epsilonb = \bm{0}$ and $\Epsilonbcov = \bm{0}$, or when $\Epsilonbstar_d$ and $\Etabtildestar_d$ fluctuate towards different directions hence pull themselves back below $\Etabstar_d$.
-However, strictly spoken the perturbations are sandwiched hence we have to take multiplication with $\left(\Sigmab^{-1}\right)_{[d,\bD]}$ and $\Covbstar$ into account.
-Nonetheless, Theorem~\ref{th:intuition} provides an intuition regarding the perturbations.\\ More technical results are given in Lemma~\ref{l:bounds} and Corollary~\ref{c:bounds} which follow from Theorem~\ref{th:intuition}.
-The results provide necessary as well as necessary and sufficient conditions under which PLA and OLS intersect. \begin{lemma} Let the variables $\{X_d\}$ be discarded according to PLA.
-The $\{X_d\}$ are considered to be non-significant covariates according to OLS if for all $d,\dstar\in\bD$
+The intuition is that the perturbation together with the noise of $\Sigmabtilde$ shall not billow more than pure noise itself.
+Simply put, this can either happen in the trivial case when $\Epsilonb = \bm{0}$, or when $\Epsilonb$ and $\Etabtilde$ fluctuate towards different directions hence pull themselves back below $\Etab$.
+However, strictly spoken the perturbations are sandwiched hence we have to take multiplication with $(\Sigmab_2^{-1})_{[\{\dstar\},\bD]} $ into account.
+Nonetheless, Lemma~\ref{th:intuition} provides an intuition regarding the perturbations.\\ More detailed results regarding the perturbation and noise are given in Theorem~\ref{l:bounds} and in Corollary~\ref{c:bounds}.
+The results provide necessary as well as necessary and sufficient conditions under which PLA and MLR share the same selection of variables.